 - Have students download excel and install the data analysis toolkit.

 - Have students download the student handout.

-- Instructor begins class by giving a brief presentation to motivate the module and introduce the proxies used in Part C.
+- Instructor begins class by giving a brief presentation to introduce the module and the proxies used in Part C.

 - Students download the data sets.

 - Students turn in their completed handout with answers to the questions and the graphs they made.

 Measures of Student Success

 Students will self-assess throughout the exercise by answering the module questions.
 Additional opportunities for reflection are built into Part C, in which students develop testable hypotheses, discuss their results with their peers and integrate their peers' work into their own understanding of the climate system.

 Instructors can assess student's progress towards the learning goals by evaluating their answers to the module questions.

 Papers presenting the original data sets*, and reference articles/links